fiveman1/rbhopdog-verify/description.md

 To retrieve users from the API via GET /v1/users/{discordId}, no API key is required.
 The other endpoints require an API key.

+To include one, put it in the headers as `api-key`

 ### Error Codes

 `errorCode` is included in every response.
 It is an integer corresponding to an enum: